shawnohare/hugo-morphism/README.md

    author map (see above).
 If provided, the page will display the data in the `name` and `uri` keys.
 Otherwise, the site author map is used.

-- `listPaginatorLimit` integer (defaults to 1 billion): Set the number of pages to include in each page of content rendered with the `list` template, such as the post archive.
-For example, if the entire blog has 100 posts and the value of `listPaginatorLimit` is set to 50, then there will be 2 pages in the post archive.

 - `hideDate` boolean: if true, do not display a page date.
 When `meta` is set to true, `hideDate` takes greater precedence.